 Mixed methods evaluation of Universal Free School Meals provision in two secondary schools.
 London Borough of Hammersmith and Fulham

-Evaluation in progress.
-Expected completion date August 2022
+Evaluation Completed August 2022

 What does the research mean for Local Authorities?